What is a thermocouple? How do they work?

 Types of Thermocouple Temperature Sensors

-What is a thermocouple probe?
+What is a Thermocouple Probe?

 What is the definition of a thermocouple?
 Now we have an understanding of how a thermocouple works and what thermocouples are, one of the popular questions is what is a thermocouple probe?

 A thermocouple probe is the design of the sensor that it is made in.
 Whether the sensor is a thermocouple type K, J, T, N all of these thermocouple types can be manufactured in the same size tube, housing or construction.
-To get an idea of the typical design available check out some of our thermocouple sensors.

 What does a thermocouple look like?
 Thermocouples look different due to the constructions they are manufactured in.
 Although a thermocouple itself is two bare wires joined together, these two wires can be put inside various constructions to protect them so they last longer.